 - In the first video game adaptation of The Darkness, Jackie is unable to prevent the death of his girlfriend Jenny.

-- Mass Effect 3 opens with this in a more minor example, as Shepard remarks feeling regret that he was unable to save a young boy from getting zapped by the Reapers on Earth, though the boy is actually just the face Shepard remembers when he/she thinks about all the people dying on Earth to the Reaper invasion.
+- Mass Effect 3 opens with this in a more minor example, as Shepard remarks feeling regret that they were unable to save a young boy from getting zapped by the Reapers on Earth, though the boy is actually just the face Shepard remembers when thinking about all the people dying on Earth to the Reaper invasion.

 - Notably, the original game initially seems averts this with the death of either Kaidan or Ashley on Virmire, as Shepard is the one who rationalizes to the survivor that a choice had to be made.
-The second and third games, however, show that it was not a death that Shepard ordered lightly, and he/she regrets that there was no other choice (it also adds on to the PTSD Shepard is suffering from in the third game).
+The second and third games, however, show that it was not a death that Shepard ordered lightly, and they regret that there was no other choice.

 - Can happen two different ways in Grand Theft Auto IV depending on the player's choice earlier to either go along with the deal with Dimitri or take the opportunity to exact revenge.
 In the former scenario, an assassin sent by Dimitri tries to kill Niko but, as Niko tries to wrestle the gun away, ends up shooting Niko's cousin Roman at his wedding instead.
 In the latter scenario, Niko's girlfriend Kate is gunned down at the same wedding when irate mob boss Jimmy Pegorino tries to off Niko in a driveby.
 In both scenarios, Niko blames himself for allowing other people to get close to him, knowing the risks of his criminal lifestyle.
 The death then provides the motivation for the final mission in the game.